Using Generative AI

 Using AI in Your Assignments

 Before using generative AI in your work, be sure to confirm with your instructor that using content produced by these programs is acceptable and if there are any restrictions.
-See UNE’s policy on Academic Integrity.
+See UNE’s policy on Academic Integrity and UNE’s Guidance for the Use of Artificial Intelligence (AI) in Research [PDF].

 Evaluate Carefully